Phenix66/Shreddit-Docker/README.md

 ## Using

 1. Clone this repo
-2. Run `docker-compose run shreddit -g` to generate the config files
+2. Run `run.sh` once to generate config files
 3. Configure Shreddit per usual
-4. Run `docker-compose run shreddit`
+4. Run `run.sh` to execute shreddit
 5. (optional) Add as a cron job